EmaroLab/armor_py_api/README.md

 ArmorPy installs itself into the */devel/bin* of your workspace as you run *catkin_make install*.
 It is then available to all your ROS Python packages.

+To use it, import from 'armor_api':

+  from armor_api.armor_client import ArmorClient

 If your IDE cannot find the ArmorPy sources when working on a different project, you have to add armor_py_api/scripts/armor_api as a source folder.